-I know the SaaS scene.
 I’ve worked with a number of the world’s leading SaaS companies, ranging from brand-new start-ups, more established companies with seed funding, and multi-billion dollar San Francisco giants.

 During my time working with SaaS companies I’ve seen a lot of changes in various SaaS verticals, as well as changes in user behaviour — so there is very little that takes me by surprise.